cds-snc/platform-forms-client/public/static/content/en/terms-and-conditions.md

 - the pages you have accessed and the documents you have downloaded.
 - the Internet address of the website from which you linked directly to our site, if applicable.

-In most circumstances, this is anonymous statistical data.
+This is statistical data and does not directly identify you.
 No attempt is made to link this data, nor the IP addresses of devices that have contacted our website, with the identity of individuals visiting our site, unless an attempt to damage the site has been detected.
 The programs are never used to gather specific personal information such as your name, your phone number, or your email address.

 When a threat to the website or computer systems of the Government of Canada is detected, information is collected pursuant to section 161 of the [*Financial Administration Act*](https://laws-lois.justice.gc.ca/eng/acts/f-11/).
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting, and is included in [Personal Information Bank Security Incidents and Privacy Breaches (PSU 939)](https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/access-information/information-about-programs-information-holdings/standard-personal-information-banks.html#psu939).